LI-Huabing/LI-Huabing.github.io/_pages/en.md

 I spent four years as an undergraduate at [Renmin University of China](https://en.ruc.edu.cn/) (abbreviated as RUC, which is the top-ranked university in China in humanities and social sciences) and obtained my bachelor's degrees.
 I majored in Trade and Economics and minored in Law, Computer Science and Technology, and Financial Management, so I graduated with Bachelor of Economics, Law (Minor), Engineering (Minor), and Management (Minor).

-Now, I am doing my joint master's degree ([European Master of Law & Economics](https://www.emle.org/)) in Hamburg, Ghent, Rotterdam and Barcelona under the full funding of Erasmus scholarship from European Union.
+Now, I am doing my joint master's degree ([European Master in Law & Economics](https://www.emle.org/)) in Hamburg, Ghent, Rotterdam and Barcelona under the full funding of Erasmus scholarship from European Union.
 My complex disciplinary background makes me very interested in cross-disciplinary research, especially topics related to the intersection of economics and law, as well as the intersection of law and big data and artificial intelligence.

 I think that a song can represent my attitude towards academic research and even life: it is a song in the German classic musical "Mozart" called "Gold falls from heaven".
 The lyrics wrote: